Summer Camp

 Planning ahead can be challenging for everyone, but please be mindful when making your camp registrations.
 We often cannot accommodate requests to change scheduled weeks since we fill up quickly.

-Cancellations April 16 to May 31: $50 fee will be deducted from refund for each week cancelled.
+Cancellations made any time up to May 31: a $50 fee will be deducted from refund for each week cancelled.